ZaryHicks/HicksCloudFinal/README.md

 	hadoop fs -cat /user/hdfs/invertedind/*

-Will print out the Inverted Indices output of each Reducer
+Will print out the Inverted Indices that we constructed.

 Now we can search for a term.
 Enter the following: